AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 The events in your training activity trigger emails that are sent to learners.
 You as an administrator can easily enable, disable, or modify these email templates.

-Captivate Prime application sends email notifications to multiple roles of users based on events.
+Learning Manager application sends email notifications to multiple roles of users based on events.

 As an administrator, you can customize email templates by adding or modifying content and sending notifications to users for various events triggered by learners, managers, and authors.